How Much Does It Cost to Remove Japanese Knotweed?

 This approach involves the use of herbicide, a substance that is toxic to plants and may be used to remove Japanese knotweed.
 It is also one of the cheapest options available when it comes to removing Japanese knotweed.

-However, the downside to herbicide is that it is not an environmentally friendly option, and it can be harmful to human/animal's health.
+However, the downside to herbicides is that it is not an environmentally friendly option, and they can be harmful to human/animal health.

 Pros: